Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 Executing step 3 will mostly consist of using the right dependency macros in the right places (once the previous steps are done).

+**Note on testing**

+Since supporting driver-only builds is not about adding features, but also supporting existing features in new types of builds, the existing tests should be enough to cover everything, as long as they're run in the newly supported configurations.
+An all.sh component needs to be present each main type of configutation we support (for example, with this (family of) algorithm driver-only, with or without `USE_PSA`).

+There is however a risk, especially in step 3 where we change how dependencies are expressed (sometimes in bulk), to get things wrong in a way that would result in more tests being skipped, which is easy to miss.
+Care must be taken to ensure this does not happen.
+The following criteria can be used:

+- the sets of tests skipped in the default config and the full config must be the same before and after the PR that implements step 3;
+- the set of tests skipped in the driver-only build is the same as in an equivalent software-based configuration, or the difference is small enough, justified, and a github issue is created to track it.

+Note that the favourable case is when the number of tests skipped is 0 in the driver-only build.
+In other cases, analysis of the outcome files is needed, see the example script `outcome-analysis.sh` in the same directory.

 Migrating away from the legacy API
 ==================================